 The history of Jaffa is a long one.
-As of the world’s oldest ports, Jaffa is thought to have been the port from which Jonah left in the story of the Whale!
-The port continued to be important through history, and served as the main entry point to the land of Israel through until the late 19th century when Jews from around the world began to return to Israel.
-It was through Jaffa that they entered the country and in Jaffa that many initially settled.
+As of the world’s oldest ports, this is thought to have been the port from which Jonah left in the story of the Whale!
+The port continued to be important through history and served as the main entry point to the land of Israel through until the late 19th century when Jews from around the world began to return to Israel.
+It was through Jaffa that they entered the country and this is where many initially settled.
 The huge population increase led to overcrowding, and tense relations developed between the Jewish and Arab residents of the city.
 The result was that Jews began building outside of Jaffa, firstly neighborhoods such as Neve Tzedek, and later the city of Tel Aviv.

 As Tel Aviv developed, Jaffa decayed.
-By the 1940’s Tel Aviv was so much larger than Jaffa, then dominantly Arab as most Jews had moved out, that it was made into a neighborhood of Tel Aviv.
+By the 1940’s Tel Aviv was so much larger than Jaffa that it was designated a neighborhood of Tel Aviv.
 The mostly Arab population was still very much a part of the city.
 The city now holds the official title of the city of Tel Aviv-Yafo.
-The decay continued until the municipality created a Development Organization to oversee the restoration of Jaffa, which continues today.
-In late 2011, a new Old Jaffa Visitors Center opened to the public and this features multimedia displays depicting Jaffa through the ages, as well as self-guided walking tours of the city as it is today.
+The decay continued until the municipality created a Development Organization to oversee the restoration of this are, which continues today.
+In late 2011, a new Old Jaffa Visitors Center opened to the public.
+It features multimedia displays depicting this area through the ages, as well as self-guided walking tours of the city as it is today.

-There are lots of great things to see in Jaffa.
+There are lots of great things to do in Jaffa.
 Since its restoration, it has become a popular tourist attraction, with people visiting it as a part of Tel Aviv, and as a city of interest on its own.
-Jaffa is a real melting pot with Jewish and Arab populations living and breathing the same closely-packed air.
-It always feels like Jaffa is in a constant state of flux as people rush about on their daily business.
+Jaffa is a real melting pot of Jewish and Arab populations living and breathing the same closely-packed air.
 The Flea Market is a key site, and the sites, sounds, and smells of the small alleyways and streets which make up this city are lined with artists galleries and studios, as well as boutique and craft shops.
 Jaffa also has some unique and interesting restaurants.
 Take a tour around all the must-see sights with our Jaffa Walking Tour.

-The Jaffa Port is still being excavated, but has transformed into a unique destination, still used by fishermen, yet hosting a great array of cafes and restaurants, as well as the Jaffa Port Market.
+The Jaffa Port is still being excavated but has transformed into a unique destination, still used by fishermen, yet hosting a great array of cafes and restaurants, as well as the Jaffa Port Market.
 The views from here across to modern Tel Aviv, especially at sunset are incredible.
 Meanwhile, the gardens next to the sea are picturesque.
 Jaffa in evening time is filled with hustle and bustle and an atmosphere you can’t miss.

-Restaurants and cafes in Jaffa offer the full range of culinary options, some of Tel Aviv’s finest restaurants are found right here.
-This neighborhood is best known for its wide range of more oriental and Middle Eastern styles of food.
-For instance, one local institution Dr Shakshuka serves this unique tomato and egg based dish originating from Libya to crowds of natives and tourists alike.
+Jaffa offers a full range of culinary options, some of Tel Aviv’s finest restaurants are found right here.
+This neighborhood is best known for its wide range of Middle Eastern cuisine.
+For instance, one local institution Dr. Shakshuka serves this unique tomato and egg based dish originating from Libya to crowds of natives and tourists alike.

-What’s near to Jaffa: HaTachana, Tel Aviv’s Old Railway station is a short stroll up the the Mediterranean Coast.
-Meanwhile the neighborhood of Florentin offers one the chance to see the ‘old’ South Tel Aviv – still to be regenerated with a fascinating array of shops selling all varieties of products.
-And, of course, there are many other great things to do in Tel Aviv.
+HaTachana, Tel Aviv’s Old Railway station is a short stroll up the Mediterranean Coast.
+Meanwhile, the neighborhood of Florentin offers one the chance to see the ‘old’ South Tel Aviv – still to be regenerated with a fascinating array of shops selling all varieties of products.
+And, of course, there are many other great things to do in Tel Aviv this weekend.